 Sunnah means the way followed (Lisân al-ʿArab, S-N-N art.).
 The phrase sunnatullah in the Quran means the laws that Allah put in order to create and maintain nature and to regulate social life:

 “Allah’s sunnah / law (sünnetillah سُنَّةِ اللّٰهِ ) has always been like this from past to present.
 You will never find any change in the Sunnah of Allah.”

 (al-Fath 23.
 See also al-Ahzab 38; Al Imran 137; al-Anfal 38; Fatir 43; al-Hidjr 13; al-Isra 77; al-Kahf 55; al-Ghafir/Mu’min 85; an-Nisa 26).

-Therefore, the Quran doesn’t tell anything about the traditional sunnah.
-The only sunnah in the Quran is the sunnah of Allah which is used for the unchangeable social laws.
+Therefore, the Quran does not mention the sunnah in the traditional understanding that emerged later.
+The only sunnah mentioned in the Quran is the sunnah of Allah, which expresses his unchanging practices and laws.

 Note: According to the Quran, the only source that believers must follow is the Quran because Islam is complete (Maide 3).
 Believers will be questioned only about the Quran in the hereafter (al-Zukhruf 44).